Infected cut

 • It’s common to cut, scrape or graze your skin.

-• While most minor wounds heal themselves, sometimes they don’t.
+• While most minor wounds heal themselves, some don’t.

-• Doctors will usually prescribe a course of antibiotics for an infected wound.
+• You may be prescribed an antiseptic cream or a course of antibiotics for an infected wound.

-• Here are some common signs of an infection that mean medical attention is needed immediately:
+• Here are some common signs of a wound infection.

 Closeup of boy's grazed knee